Pioneer4You iPV 8 Review: The YiHi-Powered Masterclass

 In fact, it is one of the oldest brands in the vaping space.

-Over the years there has been some trial and error, but for the most part the hardware the company makes has produced has been solid.
+Over the years there has been some trial and error, but for the most part, the hardware produced by the company has been VERY solid.

 Will the combination of one of the best vaping chipsets and excellent design collude to create an unstoppable vaping experience?

 Read on to find out if the Pioneer4You iPV 8 has what it takes to be considered one of 2016’s best mods…

 Pioneer4You iPV 8 Review: Packaging and Appearance

 The box is a bit small and justifiably so, as the iPV8 is small.

 On the front of the iPV8 package, we see an image of the iPV8 along with some key features: OLED display, mini USB charging, and dual 18650 battery.

 On to the back of the box we see information for P4U and a caution label.